-Built over 50 years ago for high sulfur fuels, the coal yard was outdated and required high ongoing maintenance.
-Significant upgrades, both mechanical and electrical, were required to comply with both current codes and corporate safety mandates for handling and burning PRB coals.
+Built over 50 years ago for high sulfur fuels, the coal yard was outdated and required ongoing maintenance.
+In addition, significant upgrades, both mechanical and electrical, were required to comply with both current codes and corporate safety mandates for handling and burning PRB coals.

-The plant was looking for NEW value added ideas that would incorporate cutting edge technologies at an affordable cost.
-By developing / utilizing new unloader technology and effective transfer chutes, Benetech was able to provide a solution which fit within the budget of Ameren( bringing the project back from the shelf) and met all objectives.
-Benetech works well in situations where TEAMING with the customer brings more dialogue and success.
+The plant was looking for NEW value-added ideas that would incorporate cutting-edge technologies at an affordable cost.
+By developing/utilizing new unloader technology and effective transfer chutes, Benetech was able to provide a solution that fit within the budget of Ameren( bringing the project back from the shelf) and met all objectives.
+Additionally, Benetech works well in situations where TEAMING with the customer brings more dialogue and success.

 Driving Objectives and Results Achieved:

 Results: Utilized PRB Best Practices (significant input from Benetech).
 Electrical MCC is located remotely from System.
 Reclaim machine design unfolds upward for maintenance and cleaning purposes.
 The shallow reclaim vault has NO tunnel with no skirtboards required.
 Transfer Systems utilize dust mitigation techniques with no harboring of fines.
 Valve activated wash down system included within the vault along with a slight grade for easy drainage.

 - Objective: Cost-effective solution (capital and O&M costs)

 Results: With less infrastructure modification required, a project savings of over 200% lower cost was realized.
 This was due to the elimination of several conveyors and a new Shallow Dozer Trap, certified for use through a partnered approach for developing design, supply, and construct.

 - Objective: Replaced aged coal yard to reduce Risk Index